cdrx/rancher-gitlab-deploy/README.md

                                   service.
                                   You can pass this option multiple times to create multiple environment variables.
+  --service-links                 Will set service links to the service being
+                                  created by passing a comma separated list.
+  --service-link KEY VALUE        Alternative way of setting service links to the
+                                  service.
+                                  You can pass this option multiple times to set multiple service links.
   --help                          Show this message and exit.

 ```